KJCats/My-Notes/3 - Zettelkasten/Godot Camera 2D.md

 The Camera 2D specifies the points from which your [[Godot Scenes| Scene]] is viewed.
 It has properties for rotation and position and fine tuning the camera movement.
-If put as a child of an
+If put as a child of an [[Godot Notes|Node]], it has the node as its center and the Position is relative to that Node.

 # References
 [All 219 Godot Nodes Explained In 42 Minutes !](https://www.youtube.com/watch?v=tO2gthp45MA&list=WL&index=1)